History of the exploration of the Crimean peninsula. Ancient history and diverse culture of Crimea

 Painting

-The magnificent Crimean nature was captured on their canvases by many artists.
+Many artists have captured the magnificent Crimean nature on their canvases.
 Even A.S.
 Pushkin could not resist and made a canonical sketch of the Golden Gate.

-In the east of Crimea, a new direction of culture was born - the Cimmerian school of painting.
-This landscape painting took shape at the beginning of the 20th century, for the first time this trend was shown by Feodosia and Koktebel artists.
+In the east of Crimea, a new cultural direction arose - the Cimmerian school of painting.
+This landscape painting developed at the beginning of the twentieth century; for the first time this direction was shown by Feodosia and Koktebel artists.

 The founders of this school: